fxhash/fxhash-package/packages/fxhash-cli/README.md

 npm install -g @fxhash/cli
 ```

-Will install the cli into your local environment making all commands accessible through script tags.
-Optionally you can install the cli with `-g` flag to make it globally available in your terminal.
+Will install the package into your local environment making all commands accessible through script tags.
+Optionally you can install the package with `-g` flag to make it globally available in your terminal.

 ## API